 Relationships Create Value

 So take some time to think about which category you put your customers in.
-If you’ve been thinking of your customers as transactions to complete as opposed to relationships to build and nurture, it’s time to make a cognitive shift.
+If you’ve been thinking of your customers as transactions to complete as opposed to relationships to build and nurture, it’s time to make a shift — for your sake, your customers’ sakes, and your business’s sake.

 These days, it seems anyone can smack a sign on a truck and drive around town saying they’re the best, most qualified service provider in their local market.
 But not everyone has the service to back that up.
-Are your customers and potential customers really taking note of what makes you the best choice?
-What makes you different?
-Are you providing remarkable and consistent service and customer care to each person you come in contact with?
-If not, you’re missing out on some pretty fantastic returns.
+When you can back up your claims and build your reputation by providing an excellent customer experience, you get some pretty fantastic returns.

-Let’s face it: word-of-mouth and referrals are still the best methods of marketing.
-Are you giving your customers a reason to shout your company name from the roof tops?
-Are they shouting or ranting?
-To truly stand out today, you don’t need a bigger budget (although that sometimes helps); you need to invest in providing the best possible service, each and every time.
+So give your customers a reason to shout your company name from the roof tops.
+Commit to providing the best possible service, each and every time.
 When you do, your customers will do a lot of marketing for you, and when they need your services again, they won’t even think to Google another company or go with a cheaper price.
+That’s what ROS is all about.

-Here are some ways you can really wow your customers and ensure unbeatable service:
+Here are some ways you can really wow your customers and ensure unbeatable service and higher ROS:

-Hire service-oriented employees and make sure they’re happy.
-If your employees don’t have a heart for service, they’re in the wrong business.
+#2 Hire service-oriented employees and make sure they’re happy.
 Think carefully about each new hire you bring into your company.
 Are they caring, friendly, understanding?
-If not, they probably shouldn’t be dealing with customers.
+If your employees don’t have a heart for service, they shouldn’t be in the service business.
 After all, each interaction your employees have with your customers sends out a brand message, and you want to ensure that your customers are receiving consistent and caring messages.
 Make sure each employee has the knowledge, heart, and scripts to send out the message you intend your customers to receive.
-By treating your employees with care and communicating your values to each member of your team, you’ll be encouraging them to treat your customers with that same care and communicate those same values that make your company stand out from the rest.

-Deliver on your word.
+#3 Deliver on your word.
 Are you promising your customers one thing and delivering another?
 That’s the fastest way to send customers running.
-If you pride yourself on being the cleanest and most respectful chimney sweep in town, but show up to a house covered in soot, leaving footprints and ash all over the home, you’ve set one expectation and delivered something far different.
+If you pride yourself on being the cleanest and most respectful chimney sweep in town, but show up to a house covered in soot, you’ve set one expectation and delivered something far different.
 Stand by your word!
 If your customers receive consistent service that meets their needs and speaks to what’s important to them, they won’t consider working with anyone else.

 Don’t Take It Personally

 So, you’ve committed yourself to providing the best value and the highest quality, but you’ve still lost out to a lower bid.
 Unfortunately, even though quality may mean the world to you (and it should), it may not be the most important thing to every potential customer.
 Don’t take it personally!
-If you’re providing true value, honest estimates, and the best possible service and you get turned down, you can still walk away from that job with pride.
+If you’re providing true value, honest estimates, and the best possible service, when you get turned down, you can still walk away with pride.